Aliz-f/Perceptron-vs-Pocket-Digit-Classifier/README.md

 ## Overview

 The handwritten digit dataset used in this project is from the **US Postal Service Zip Code** dataset, where each image is represented as a 16x16 pixel grayscale image.
 The first task is to implement binary classification between two digits.
-The final number of your UD ID is one of the digits, and the other is chosen conveniently for replicating the results in the slides.

 ### Main Tasks:
 1. **Feature Extraction**: